GfSE/SpecIF/tutorials/01_Hello-World.md

 ```

 Some explanations may help to understand the principles:
-- The first item indicates the SpecIF version used, so that the respective schema can be applied.
+- The first item indicates the SpecIF schema to be applied.
 - Of course, a SpecIF data-set must have an identifier.
 ASCII alphanumeric characters a-z, A-Z and 0-9 can be used as well as \'\_\', \'-\' and \'.\'.
 An \'id\' must begin with a letter or underscore \'\_\', though.
 - The *title* applies to the whole data-set or project.
 - The actual content is provided in the list *resources*.
 Every resource has a unique identifier *id*, a *title* and an indication, when it has been changed last.